el-cms/superBake/README.md

 Feel free to contact me on [g+ EL-CMS](https://plus.google.com/u/0/b/110073171539347252283/) or by [mail](mailto:m.tancoigne@gmail.com) (with "sb" in the beginning of your subject), i'll try to answer quickly.

 For now, the configuration file provided with the plugin is the one I work on, so it's not an empty config file.
 You can test it with the models structure available in `docs/`.

 # superBake version 0.3
 ## What is superBake
-superBake is a console Shell for __cakePHP__ 2.x.
+superBake is a console Shell for [__cakePHP__](http://cakephp.org/) 2.x.
 It will help you to generate your application's plugins, models, controllers, views and menus with a configuration file and custom templates.

-Basically, it's __bake__ with modified tasks and modified template system.
+Basically, it's __bake__ with modified tasks, modified template system and a configuration file.

 You can find a demo video on [youtube](https://www.youtube.com/watch?v=sP9WOk7qmwA) (a bit outdated now).

+## What superBake isn't

+superBake is not a CMS, a blog manager or anything.
+It will help you to create your apps.
+That's all.

+## Last big changes:

+ * added "generation from GUI", accessible at `http://<cakeInstall>/sb/sb/tree`

 ## Test it in a few simple steps:

  * Download CakePHP [2.4.3](https://github.com/cakephp/cakephp/zipball/2.4.3) (for example) and superBake.
  * Prepare Cake and unzip superBake in a folder named `Sb` in either `app/Plugin` or in `plugin`.
 Don't forget to load the plugin in `app/bootstrap.php` with this line: `CakePlugin::load('Sb', array('bootstrap' => true, 'routes' => false));`
  * Set up your db and db connection in `app/Config/database.php`